 Paper wasps look very similar to other species of wasps; they have a pinched waist and long thin legs that can be seen dangling below their body as they fly.
-Adult paper wasps grow to between ½ and 1 inch in length.
+Adult paper wasps grow to between 1/2 inch to 1 inch in length.
 Their bodies are black or brown in color and can have yellow markings, oranges markings, or markings that are a combination of both yellow and orange; their wings are grayish in color.

 The life-cycle of the paper wasp begins each spring when the overwintering fertilized females emerge to build a nest.
 To create their nests they chew on bark, plant stems, and leaves mixing them with their saliva to create a paper-like material.
-Paper wasps place their nests up off of the ground, hanging them from trees, shrubs, porches, roof soffits, decks, and doorframes.
-The colony builds in numbers all spring and summer long; in the late summer the existing queen starts producing fertile males and new queens.
+Paper wasps place their nests up off of the ground, hanging them from trees, shrubs, porches, roof soffits, decks, and door frames.
+The colony builds in numbers all spring and summer long; in the late summer, the existing queen starts producing fertile males and new queens.
 After mating the males will die off (along with the rest of the colony) and the newly fertilized queens will find a spot to overwinter in, usually behind the bark of trees, until the next spring when they will emerge to start the reproductive life cycle over again.
-Paper wasps are an environmentally beneficial species of insect; they feed on nectar and pollen and are responsible for pollinating a variety of crops and plants.
-They also prey on a number of nuisance insects that they feed on the developing larvae in their colony.
+Paper wasps are an environmentally beneficial species of insects; they feed on nectar and pollen and are responsible for pollinating a variety of crops and plants.

-Paper wasps can cause damage to some plants as the strip off of their bark to form their paper nests.
-Paper wasps can also be considered to be damaging to people’s health; while not overly aggressive they will defend themselves and their nest with a painful sting.
+Paper wasps can cause damage to some plants as they strip off of the bark to form their paper nests.
+Paper wasps are damaging to people’s health; while not overly aggressive they will defend themselves and their nest with a painful sting.
 Their venom is strong enough to cause a severe allergic reaction in some people.

 Paper Wasp Control